A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 May 15, 2025 | Purchasing

-As a buyer’s agent, I’m constantly searching for an edge—not just over other buyers, but also over other buyer’s agents, the sales agent, the current market conditions, and sometimes even the home itself.
+As a buyer’s agent in South East Queensland (SEQ), I’m constantly searching for an edge, not just over other buyers, but also over other buyer’s agents, the sales agent, the current market conditions, and sometimes even, the home itself.
+My clients are looking for their dream home or a solid property investment in Brisbane, the Gold Coast, or the Sunshine Coast, and it’s my job to deliver.

 But that’s only part of the story.